Asymptotics for the Late Arrivals Problem: Introduction

-In Section~\ref{sec:sec2} we will see that our model can be described as a bidimensional Markov chain, whose components are the queue length and the number of late customers, respectively.
-There exist an extensive literature about two-dimensional Markov models.
-Many methods for attacking the problem are available under the assumtions of either a spatial homogeneity property and that one of the two marginal chains is finite, see~\cite{bini2005numerical,gail2000use,grassmann2002real,latouche1999introduction,mitrani1995spectral,neuts1989structured,neuts1995matrix}.
-Unfortunately, the Markov chain defined in Section~\ref{sec:sec2} does not satisfy any of the mentioned hypothesis.

-When both components of the Markov chain are infinite but space homogeneity is ensured, the problem is typically attacked by reduction to a Riemann-Hilbert boundary value problem.
-Boundary value problems represent a broadly studied subject and several techniques have been developed in the last decades to solve them: uniformization technique~\cite{kingman1961two}, conformal mapping~\cite{cohen1988boundary,cohen1983boundary,fayolle1979two}, compensation method~\cite{adan1993compensation} and power series approximation (PSA)~\cite{blanc1987numcoupled,blanc1987numerical,hooghiemstra1988power,koole1997use}.
-Usually, PSA is used to obtain the generating function in terms of a power serie in the load $\rho$, though different parameters may be used, as in~\cite{walraevens2010power}.
-A power series expansion in a parameter different from $\rho$ is also the strategy we choose in this paper.

-The second constraint that our model fails to meet, namely the spatial homogeneity, is due to the reneging with binomial transitions mentioned above.
-This kind of transitions are often encountered in Mathematical Biology~\cite{artalejo2007evaluating,brockwell1982birth,economou2004compound}.
-The functional equation for the boundary value problem~\eqref{eq:4} below and its counterpart in~\cite{economou2009q,economou2010single,kapodistria2011m} are radically different due to the mismatched dimensionalities of the systems, yet it is still possible to mark some analogies.
-The most important is that in both equations the right hand side exhibits the generating function computed in a convex combination in the parameter $q$, that is the probability of each independent abandonment; this feature will play an important role in the proof of Theorem~\ref{thm:coefficients}.
-Other examples of chains with binomial transitions may be found in~\cite{adan2009synchronized,altman2006analysis,neuts1994interesting,yechiali2007queues}.

-Although some features of the model may be found in recent literature the problem studied in this paper was proposed and intensively studied for its remarkable importance by the founders of queueing theory in the '60s.
-The appearance of the stochastic point process~\eqref{1} can be traced back to Winsten's seminal paper~\cite{win}.
-Winsten named such a queueing model \textit{late process} and obtained results for the special case where customers can never be delayed more than two time-units, i.e.\ $\xi_i\in [0, 2]$.
-At the end of~\cite{win}, a discussion by Lindley, Wishart, Foster and Tak\'acs on Winsten's results is attached.
-According to their words, Winsten's paper has to be considered the first treatment of a queueing model with correlated arrivals~\cite[pg.~22-28]{win}.
-It is worthy to note that in the framework depicted above Winsten surprisingly got a geometric distribution for the stationary queueing length.
-During the discussion of Winsten's paper, Wishart~\cite[pg.~24]{win} states the following: `If we suppose that the $\xi$'s have the exponential distribution, then I think that we will no longer have the geometric distribution: but what we will have I do not know'.
-In this paper we give a contribution representing a step towards to the answer of that question.
+The appearance of the stochastic point process~\eqref{eq:eda1} can be traced back to Winsten's seminal paper~\cite{win}.
+Winsten named such a queueing model \textit{late process} and obtained results for the special case $\xi_i\in [0, 2]$ and service time exponentially distributed.
+At the end of~\cite{win} there is a discussion on Winsten's results by Lindley, Wishart, Foster, and Tak\'acs, where they state that Winsten's paper can be considered as the first treatment of a queueing model with correlated arrivals~\cite[pages 22-28]{win}.